fabianwolski/bookbot/README.md

 # Instructions

 - Copy and paste a book of choice inside a .txt file
-- Change the filepath to the filepath of your newly created .txt file
+- Change the filepath variable to the filepath of your newly created .txt file
 - Run the code to generate report

 # Current Report Logic: Sample Output